gentics/mesh/madl/README.md

 The main goal for MADL was to replace the Ferma library.
 MADL also provides a dedicated index and type handling API which is already in use.
 The ferma / tinkerpop library did not provide such a feature since GraphDBs often have vendor specific APIs to handle types and indices.

+Replacement of ferma is not fully accomplished.

+## MDM

+Nothing to do for MDM (MADL will still be used for OrientDB).